Parton CLI is in early alpha

 Per-stage model selection

-Parton can use different models for different stages:
+Parton can use different models for different stages.
+This lets you optimize for cost and quality.

 Example strategy: